sbmlteam/sbml-test-suite/trunk/test-suite/src/front-ends/new-standalone/testsuite-ui/README.txt

 let you define one or more wrapper configurations.
 Each configuration
 has:

-  1. a name
+  1. A name.

-  2. the path to the wrapper program on your computer
+  2. The path to the wrapper program on your computer.

-  3. the path to a directory where the Runner will find the application's output from running each test case
+  3. The path to a directory where the Runner will find the application's output from running each test case.

-  4. a list of component or test tags that the application is known to be unable to understand
+  4. A list of component or test tags that the application is known to be unable to understand.

-  5. command-line arguments that should be passed to the wrapper
+  5. Command-line arguments that should be passed to the wrapper.

 In the command-line arguments given to the wrapper, the following substitution codes can be used.
-Their values will be substituted at run-time whenever the wrapper is invoked:
+Their values will be substituted each time the wrapper is invoked:

   %d  the path to the directory containing all the test cases
   %n  the current test case number (in the form of 5 digits)